|

 weight, this study is the first comprehensive analysis of the effects of

+multiple factors and a comparison of these variables between strains.
 In this study I have also tested the feasibility of mapping genes that

 control variation in brain weight among mice.
 Before launching a mapping